Child Support Frequently Asked Questions

 Oftentimes, there will be a “primary” parent, who has the children the majority of the time and then the other parent will often have the 1st, 3rd, and 5th weekends of the month.

 My ex-husband has custody of our children, but my circumstances have changed.
 How can I seek custody?

-You can petition the court system to re-examine the prior custody order in effect and to ask for a determination of whether it is in the best interest of the child or children to modify the custody agreement.
+There are many variables that come into play with child custody matters.
+If you are wanting to seek custody, there is an option to petition the court system to re-examine the prior custody order in effect.
+You can also ask for a determination of whether it is in the best interest of the child or children to modify the custody agreement.